astronomer/airflow-guides/guides/kubepod-operator.md

 CMD ["python", "./multiply_by_23.py"]
 ```

-It is very important to make sure to create the file `airflow/xcom/return.json` because Airflow will only look for XComs to pull at that specific location.
+When using XComs with the KPO, it is very important to create the file `airflow/xcom/return.json`, because Airflow will only look for XComs to pull at that specific location.
 The image also contains a simple Python script to multiply an environment variable by 23, package the result into a json and write that json to the correct file to be retrieved as an XCom.

 ```python
 import os